tadaspetra/website/src/routes/blog/blogs/why_this_blog_exists.md

 summary: This blog is my own little space on the internet, where no algorithm can determine what I do
 ---

 Hey, I'm Tadas.
-If you don't know me, I am a Flutter Developer, YouTuber, and now Developer Evangelist at Agora.
+If you don't know me, I am a Flutter Developer, YouTuber, and now Developer Advocate at Agora.
 This is my blog site, and here is why it exists.

 ## The Reason
 All these platforms on the internet are driven by algorithms.
 And no matter how much you want to not care about them, you still do, and need/want to keep up with them to stay relevant.
 And even though I have a lot of hobbies other than development I rarely share them.